 Centre for Applied Criminology Members

-Associate Professor and Deputy Director of the Centre for Applied Criminology
+Professor and Co-Director of the Centre for Applied Criminology

 Imran's areas of expertise are based around the impact of Islamophobia and the effects of counter-terrorism.
 As well as being a regular face in the media, Imran is a government advisor for the Cross-Government Working Group on Anti-Muslim Hatred.